LivingLegacyMedia/vowbound/chapter_11.md

 Hope flickered across Mira's face.
 "You will?"

 "Absolutely.
 I'll give him back his memories, his emotions, his sense of self.
 Every piece you wanted restored."
 Draven's smile widened, but it never reached his eyes.
-"The problem, dear girl, is that you only asked me to revive him.
-Not to *keep* him in a revived status."
+"The problem, dear girl, is that you only asked me to revive him, and I will—temporarily."

 Mira's face went white.
 "What?"

-"This restoration will be temporary.
+"This restoration won't last.
 Without ongoing work—the kind of careful cultivation Cassian would need weeks or months to learn—your brother will slip back into hollowness within days.
 Maybe hours."
 Draven tilted his head.
 "You see, when identity is torn away, it leaves scars.
 The vessel wants to be empty again.
 It's easier.
 More comfortable.
 Torin will get his memories back, feel all his pain and grief flooding in at once, and then slowly lose them again as his mind retreats back into the peace of emptiness."

 "No," Mira whispered.
 "You're lying."